kcenon/pacs_system/docs/dcmtk_simplification.md

 4. **Better Maintainability**: Clear separation of concerns and abstraction layers
 5. **Enhanced Testability**: Simplified interfaces are easier to mock and test
 6. **Easier Extensibility**: New functionality can be added without modifying existing code

+## Integration with Recent Improvements

+The recent thread system optimizations and service interface implementations have set the stage for this simplification effort by:

+1. Establishing a consistent interface pattern
+2. Simplifying concurrency handling for DICOM operations
+3. Streamlining the build system
+4. Removing unnecessary abstractions and code duplication

+These improvements provide a solid foundation for implementing the DCMTK simplification strategy outlined above.